dotnet/machinelearning-samples/samples/csharp/getting-started/LargeDatasets/README.md

 **Download Data:**

 * In this sample, we are downloading the dataset using **HttpClient** as the dataset is very large.
+The downloaded data path will be "your_project_directory/Data/OriginalUrlData/url_svmlight"

 ```CSharp
 //STEP 1: Download dataset